TritonDataCenter/manta-muskie/README.md

 3. If a test fails with a message like "Error: MUSKIE\_SALT required", then check that you've specified the three `MUSKIE_` environment variables described above.
-4. If a test fails due to authorization errors (perhaps while completing a job), you may have an incorrect muskie configuration.
+4. If a test fails due to authorization errors, you may have an incorrect muskie configuration.
 Check that the `MUSKIE_ID`, `MUSKIE_KEY` and `MUSKIE_IV` attributes in your config.json match the environment variables set for the user running the tests (`$MANTA_USER`).